-A key turning point occurred in 1983, with Congressional passage of the Public Health Service Act Amendment, codified at 42 USC 247d to create a sweeping Public Health Emergency Program under the direction of the Secretary of Health and Human Services.
+In 1983, Congress passed the Public Health Service Act Amendment, subsequently built up to create a sweeping Public Health Emergency program under the direction of the Secretary of Health and Human Services.
 The Public Health Emergency program at 42 USC 247d falls under Title 42, Public Health and Welfare, Chapter 6A, Public Health Service, Subchapter II, Powers and Duties, Part B, Federal-State Cooperation.

-The Public Health Emergency framework added a new category of national emergency under which Constitutional and statutory protections for American lives, liberties and property, against government overreach and abuse, could apparently be suspended unilaterally by the President in consultation with Cabinet secretaries, without Congressional oversight [42 USC 247d-6d(b)(9)] or judicial review [42 USC 247d-6d(b)(7)], and without respect to Constitutional provisions reserving unenumerated powers to state and local governments and to the People themselves [42 USC 247d-6d(b)(8)].
+The Public Health Emergency framework added a new category of national emergency under which Constitutional and statutory protections for American lives, liberties and property, may be suspended unilaterally by the President and his Cabinet secretary delegees, without Congressional oversight [42 USC 247d-6d(b)(9)] or judicial review [42 USC 247d-6d(b)(7)], and without respect to Constitutional provisions reserving unenumerated powers to state and local governments and to the People themselves [42 USC 247d-6d(b)(8)].

-Public health emergencies joined wars, natural disasters and other emergency circumstances apparently capable of subordinating or federalizing state, local and tribal government authorities, codified by the 1973 War Powers Resolution, 1976 National Emergencies Act, 1988 Robert T. Stafford Disaster Relief and Emergency Act of 1988, 2001 Authorization for Use of Military Force, 2001 PATRIOT Act, 2002 Homeland Security Act and related provisions.
+Public health emergencies joined wars, natural disasters and other emergency circumstances capable of subordinating or federalizing state, local and tribal government authorities, which had been previously codified by the 1973 War Powers Resolution (PL 93-148), 1976 National Emergencies Act (PL 94-412), 1988 Robert T. Stafford Disaster Relief and Emergency Act (PL 100-707), 2001 Authorization for Use of Military Force (PL 107-40), 2001 PATRIOT Act (PL 107-56), 2002 Homeland Security Act (PL 107-296) and related provisions.6

-Through the 1983 act and subsequent amendments, Congress appears to have authorized concentration of federal governing power in the hands of the Secretary of Health and Human

-Services during any "public health emergency" as determined and extended by the HHS Secretary at his or her sole discretion.
+Through the 1983 act and subsequent amendments,7 Congress authorized concentration of federal governing power in the hands of the Secretary of Health and Human Services during any public health emergency (PHE) as determined and extended by the HHS Secretary at his or her sole discretion.